 - The Presidential Scholars award is a prestigious honor reserved for current undergraduate students with a cumulative 3.5 GPA.

-For more information about how to apply for any of these scholarships, check the eligibility criteria.
+To find out more about these awards check the eligibility criteria.

-You, and your legal parent (if you’re a dependent student), need to create an Federal Student Aid (FSA) ID before applying.
+The best place to begin the financial aid process is by completing a Free Application for Federal Student Aid (FAFSA) or a California Dream Application.
+The priority filing period for FAFSA is Jan.
+1 through March 2, and CSUN’s federal school code is 001153.
+Before applying, you, and your legal parent (if you’re a dependent student), will need to create an Federal Student Aid (FSA) ID.
 Your FSA ID (which replaced the Federal Student Aid PIN on May 10, 2015) acts as a legal signature; be sure to keep it secure.

 File your tax return early and take advantage of FAFSA’s IRS Data Retrieval Tool.
 Not only does the tool save you time, it also reduces the chance that your FAFSA will be selected for verification.